How to Balance to your Muphy Bed Frame by Adding Weights

 Here is the bed frame with two 5 lb. plates on the footer end of the bed frame.
 The combined weight will now be 10 lbs of extra weight on the bed frame to counter balance the presure in the gas pistons.
 Place the weights on the bed frame as shown here to distribute the weigth evenly.

 You can cut the strapping using a metal shear or other appropriate cutting tool.

+Important When selecting the wood screws to attach the strapping to your bed face panels, make sure the screws are 3/4″ long or less.
+(Thickness of face panels parts I) This will avoid driving the screws through the other side of the face panels.
 If needed you can place a piece of scrap wood under the weight to make the thickness of the face panels greater if you plan to use longer screws.
 Just make sure the combined thickness of the wood and weight plate is less than 1-1/2″.